opencor/opencor-user-documentation/src/plugins/miscellaneous/helpWindow.rst

  HelpWindow plugin
 ===================

-The HelpWindow plugin provides some user documentation that looks as follows:
+The HelpWindow plugin provides some user documentation, which contents is the same as the one found on the `OpenCOR website <http://www.opencor.ws/>`__:

 .. image:: pics/HelpWindowScreenshot01.png
    :align: center
    :scale: 25%

-Its contents is the same as the one that can be found in the `user documentation <http://www.opencor.ws/user/index.html>`__ section of the `OpenCOR website <http://www.opencor.ws/>`__.

 Tool bar
 --------